Blog

 Convenience Low High High

-Can I drink mutton yakhni every day after workout?
+Can I drink mutton yakhni every day after a workout?

 Is yakhni good for muscle growth?

-• Plant-based: Lentil + vegetable broth with added tofu or soy isolate
+• Plant-based option: Lentil and vegetable broth with added tofu or vegan protein isolate